TIGER-AI-Lab/LongRAG/README.md

 # **LongRAG**
-This repo contains the code for "LongRAG: Enhancing Retrieval-Augmented Generation with Long-context LLMs".
-We are still in the process to polish our repo.
+This repo contains the code for "LongRAG: Enhancing Retrieval-Augmented Generation with Long-context LLMs". <span style="color: red;">We are still in the process to polish our repo.</span>

 ### Datasets and Models
 Our dataset are all available at Huggingface.